14 Top Tourist Destination in Malaysia

 The park is home to tigers, macaques, and birdlife.

-You can trek to see the Rafflesia, a huge speckled five-petaled flower with a diameter up to 106 cm, and weighing up to 10 kg.
+You can trek to see the Rafflesia, a giant speckled five-petaled flower with a diameter up to 106 cm and weighing up to 10 kg.

 When in bloom, the Rafflesia emits a repulsive odor, similar to that of rotting meat.
 This odor attracts insects that pollinate the plant.

-One of the top tourist destinations in Malaysia for ecotourism, Taman Negara, attracts thousands of local and international travelers.
+One of Malaysia’s top tourist destinations for ecotourism, Taman Negara, attracts thousands of local and international travelers.